wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/3-confirm-tenant-attach-prerequisites.md

 ### Create a Microsoft Intune tenant

 Microsoft Intune provides mobile device management (MDM) and mobile app management (MAM) from a secure cloud-based service that is administered using the Microsoft Endpoint Manager admin center.
+If you don't already have Intune set up, see [Try Microsoft Intune for free](/mem/intune/fundamentals/free-trial-sign-up.md) to quickly create an Intune tenant.
 When you complete the sign up process, you'll have a new tenant.
-Remember that your tenant is a dedicated instance of Azure Active Directory (Azure AD).
+Your tenant is a dedicated instance of [Azure Active Directory (Azure AD)](/azure/active-directory/users-groups-roles/directory-assign-admin-roles.md).

+> [!TIP]
-If you don't already have Intune set up, see [Try Microsoft Intune for free](/mem/intune/fundamentals/free-trial-sign-up.md) to quickly create an Intune tenant.
-For additional details about Microsoft Intune, see [Set up Microsoft Intune](/learn/modules/set-up-microsoft-intune).
+> For complete details about setting up Microsoft Intune, such as reviewing supported configurations, adding users, and assigning licenses, see [Set up Microsoft Intune](/learn/modules/set-up-microsoft-intune).

 ### Verify your global administrator account

-Your tenant account must set as a *Global Administrator* to apply tenant attach.
+Your tenant account must be set as a *Global Administrator* to apply tenant attach.
 The *Global Administrator* is the person who signed up for the tenant.
 The *Global Administrator* has the permissions to do the following:
 - Manage access to all administrative features for the tenant, as well as the related services that use Azure Active Directory.
 - Assign administrator roles to others.
 - Reset the password for any user and all other administrators.